snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 :ref:`list_parameter_study <method-list_parameter_study>`, :ref:`multidim_parameter_study <method-multidim_parameter_study>`,
 or :ref:`vector_parameter_study <method-vector_parameter_study>`.

-Converse to the strict upfront requirements for using a composite plotter, the workflow to build is trivial.
+Converse to the strict upfront requirements for using a megaplotter, the workflow to build is trivial.
 Simply drag the Dakota-generated HDF5 file onto the canvas as a "file" node, then drag a "responseCompare" node onto the canvas, and connect the "fileReference" output port of the file node to the
 "hdfFile" input port of the responseCompare node.